Guitar Chords In C Minor History Lesson: The Key of the Lonesome Hero

 It can be Bon Jovi’s “You Give Love A Bad Name”.

-Think of C Minor as that large, grumpy friend you always hope shows up to defend you when you’re cornered.
+Think of any guitar chords in C Minor as that large, grumpy friend you always hope shows up to defend you when you’re cornered.
 Get to know it.
 You never know what it will get you through.

 Rita Steblin (1996) A History of Key Characteristics in the Eighteenth and Early